-Term Definition Secondary BSI attribution period (SBAP) The period in which a blood specimen must be collected for a secondary bloodstream infection to be attributed to a primary site infection.
-This period includes the Infection Window Period (IWP) combined with the Repeat Infection Timeframe (RIT).
-The SBAP is 14-17 days in length depending upon the date of event. ······································ Secondary BSI Attribution Period does not apply to VAE, PedVAE, or LabID Events. • The Secondary BSI Attribution Period for SSI is a 17-day period that includes the date of event of the SSI, 3 days prior to the date of event, and 13 days after the SSI date of event.
-Standardized Infection Ratio (SIR) Summary measure used to track HAIs over time.
-It compares the number of reported HAIs to the number of predicted HAIs, based on NHSN baseline data.
+Definition Term Additional pathogens recovered during the RIT from the same type of infection are added to the event and the original date of event is maintained as is the original 14-day RIT. • Device association determination and location of attribution are not amended.
+Do not apply to SSI, VAE, or LabID Events.
+See Identifying HAIs chapter.
+Secondary BSI The period in which a blood specimen must be collected for a secondary attribution period bloodstream infection to be attributed to a primary site infection.
+This period (SBAP) includes the Infection Window Period (IWP) combined with the Repeat Infection Timeframe (RIT) for the primary type of infection.
+It is 14-17 days in length depending upon the date of event.
+Notes: Secondary BSI Attribution Period does not apply to VAE or LabID Events.
+The Secondary BSI Attribution Period for SSI is a 17-day period that includes the date of event of the SSI, 3 days prior to the date of event, and 13 days after the SSI date of event.
+Standardized Summary measure used to track HAIs over time.
+It compares the number of Infection Ratio (SIR) reported HAIs to the number of predicted HAIs, based on NHSN baseline data.
 The SIR adjusts for several factors that may impact the risk of acquiring an HAI.
 See the SIR Guide for more information.
 Surveillance cultures Those cultures reported as part of a facility's infection prevention and control surveillance are not used in patient diagnosis and treatment.
 Surveillance cultures include but are not limited to stool cultures for vancomycin-resistant Enterococci (VRE) and/or nasal swabs for methicillin-resistant Staphylococcus aureus (MRSA) surveillance.
 These cultures are also called active surveillance cultures or testing (ASC/AST).
-Note : Positive cultures collected from sterile body sites including blood specimens are not surveillance cultures and are eligible for use in meeting NHSN HAI, LabID, VAE, and SSI event criteria.
-Also, see Active Surveillance Culture/Testing (ASC/AST) .
-Surveillance period for SSI The timeframe following an NHSN operative procedure for monitoring and identifying an SSI event.
-The surveillance period is determined by the NHSN operative procedure category (for example, COLO has a 30-day SSI surveillance period and KPRO has a 90-day SSI surveillance period, see Table 2 within the SSI protocol ).
-Superficial incisional SSIs are only followed for a 30-day period for all procedure types.
-Secondary incisional SSIs are only followed for a 30-day period regardless of the surveillance period for the primary site.
+Note: Positive cultures collected from sterile body sites including blood specimens are not surveillance cultures and are eligible for use in meeting NHSN HAI, LabID, VAE, and SSI event criteria.
+Also, see Active Surveillance Culture/Testing (ASC/AST).
+Teaching hospital NHSN defines three types of teaching hospitals: Major: Facility has a program for medical students and post-graduate medical training.
+Graduate: Facility has a program for post-graduate medical training (residency and/or fellowships).
+Undergraduate: Facility has a program for medical / nursing students only.